THIS FIELD NOTICE IS PROVIDED ON AN "AS IS" BASIS AND DOES NOT IMPLY ANY KIND

 In remote management situations where physical inspection is not possible, a user can determine the VID with a show tech-support process.
 This process can identify units with an affected VID, but cannot identify good units in that category which have deviation labels.
 Physical inspection will always be necessary for units which cannot be determined as good by other means.
 Due to the UCSM display bug noted above, the VID displayed cannot be assumed as correct.
 The serial number information is not affected by the display bug, so can be used as a reliable method to determine unaffected units as long as the date code matches the criteria noted above.
 Steps to determine the VID through a show tech-support command are as follows:

-- Collect a tech support file from the UCS B-Series chassis with the instructions in the General Troubleshooting Steps and Solutions manual located here: http://www.cisco.com/en/US/docs/unified_computing/ucs/ts/guide/TS_GeneralTroubleshooting.html#wp1073749
+- Collect a tech support file from the UCS B-Series chassis with the instructions in the Visual Guide to collect Tech Support files (B and C series) manual located here: https://www.cisco.com/c/en/us/support/docs/servers-unified-computing/ucs-manager/115023-visg-tsfiles-00.html

-- When you collect the file in step 1, choose chassis and IOM as in this example.
+- When you collect the file in step 1, choose chassis and IOM.

 - Download the tech support file to a location where you are able to take further actions on it.
 A separate directory is recommended.